oracle-samples/netsuite-commerce/README.md

 ## Contributions

+Community contributions are not currently being accepted.

+If you have ideas, comments, or issues to discuss, create an issue in this repository.

+See [CONTRIBUTING]({{site.baseurl}}/CONTRIBUTING.md) for more details.

+## Issues

 This repository is to help developers get started and work on customizations for SuiteCommerce and SuiteCommerce Advanced.
 Do **not** raise issues to ask general questions about SuiteCommerce, or to report bugs with the bundles or NetSuite.
-Issues must relate only to the content within this repository.
+Issues must relate only to the content within this repository only --- unrelated issues will be closed and/or removed.

-Pull requests are currently not being accepted for the NetSuite SuiteCommerce Developers project.

-If you have ideas, comments, or issues to discuss, create an issue in this repository.

-See [CONTRIBUTING]({{site.baseurl}}/CONTRIBUTING.md) for more details.

 ## Third-Party Libraries